Jeunese/jeunese.github.io/docs/ux-writing.md

 -  Provide information that isn't otherwise obvious and doesn't repeat on-screen copy.
 -  Focus on the control's action, for example, by beginning the tag with a verb.

-Don't use tooltips if there's space in the [inline copy](/ux-writing?id=inline-copy).
+Don't use tooltips if there's space in the [in-line copy](/ux-writing?id=inline-copy).
 Tooltip text should provide additional and useful information, such as why a field is required or how the value entered into a field will be used.

 **Keep it short.** Use as few words as possible.

-For labelled controls, limit tooltips to 15 words.
-If more text is needed, this suggests that the design is too complicated.
-For tooltips triggered by selecting help icons, limit the text to no more than 40 words.
-If more content is required, consider adding a `Learn more` link to the exact documentation; use such links sparingly, which you might achieve by including one link at the page level.
+- For labelled controls, limit tooltips to 15 words.
+If more text is needed, this suggests that the design might be too complicated.
+- For tooltips opened by selecting icons, limit the text to no more than 40 words.
+- If more content is required, consider adding a `Learn more` link to the relevant documentation; use such links sparingly, which you might achieve by including one link at the page level.

 **Other guidelines** for writing tooltips include:

 -  Use short, complete sentences that address concerns and tell users what to do.
--  Use a title, in sentence case, phrased as a question in first person, for example, "Why can't I update my address?"
+-  Consider using a title, in sentence case, phrased as a question in first person, for example, "Why can't I update my address?"
 -  If you need to reduce the length of a tag, omit grammatical articles.
--  Include a `Close` label next to an `X` in the upper right corner
+-  Include a `Close` label next to an `X` in the upper right corner.
 -  Use links in tooltips only if necessary.
 -  Use bullets for lists of items; use paragraphs for explanations.